 Introduction: In this article, Gena Philibert-Ortega provides a list of questions to ask individuals at your next family gathering – these interviews, especially with the oldest members of your group, are an important part of family history research.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 You’re at your annual family reunion, a cousin’s 50th wedding anniversary, or just a family dinner.
 This is your opportunity to ask family members questions about their lives and your shared family history, but what do you ask?

 Here’s a list of questions to ask your family members at your next gathering.
 These questions are great for starting a discussion with a group of family members or interviewing one person.

 A Few Questions about You: The Younger Years

 - Does your first and/or middle name have any significance?
 Are you named for a family member?